Kitt-AI/Kitt-AI.github.io/README.md

 What a small startup usually needs (and this repository's current dev stage):

 - A single responsive landing page (done, e.g.: your.domain)
+- Several product pages (done, e.g., your.domain/product and product.your.domain)
 - A blogging platform (in progress, e.g., your.domain/blog)
-- Several product pages (future, e.g., your.domain/product)

 This repository uses: